 A common challenge during APM implementation is the absence of clear goals and objectives.
 Without well-defined strategies and objectives, organizations find it challenging to measure success and make informed decisions based on collected data.

-To address the challenge of unclear goals, organizations should begin by establishing clear and measurable objectives for their APM initiatives.
+We’d recommend organizations begin by establishing clear and measurable objectives for their APM initiatives.

 This involves aligning APM goals with overall business objectives, such as improving application performance, enhancing user experiences, or increasing operational efficiency.